imVinayPandya/alexa-traffic-rank/README.md

 <pre>npm install alexa-traffic-rank</pre>

-#using this node module you can get
+## Using this node module you can get
 <ul>
 	<li>Global Rank</li>
 	<li>Country Rank with Country Name</li>